dbee01/keiste-solar-report/readme.txt

 4. Interactive charts display financial projections over 25 years
 5. Results are displayed instantly (PDF reports and lead capture available in premium version)

+= Notes =

+If the building isn't designed to take solar panels on the roof.
+The plugin will show a 404 error.
+Please choose another building.

+Parts of rural Ireland are not covered by the satellite and so won't appear on the results.

+Stay tuned for new country support, multi-language support and additional features.

 = Requirements =

-* Google Solar API key (obtain from Google Cloud Console)
+* Google API key (obtain from Google Cloud Console)
 * Active WordPress installation (5.8 or higher)
 * PHP 7.4 or higher